Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An item stack, the output of the recipe
 - 2nd argument: An item ingredient, used to match the mold item
 - 3rd argument: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient)
-- 4th argument: A number i nthe range [0, 1], the probability that the mold will break upon completion of the recipe, a higher number emans a higher chance
+- 4th argument: A number in the range [0, 1], the probability that the mold will break upon completion of the recipe, a higher number means a higher chance

 ### Example